spotify/HubFramework/README.md

 [![Documentation website](https://img.shields.io/badge/Documentation-website-blue.svg)](https://spotify.github.io/HubFramework)
 [![Spotify FOSS Slack](https://slackin.spotify.com/badge.svg)](https://slackin.spotify.com)

+## Deprecated

+The Hub Framework is being phased out at Spotify, and therefore we will not be maintaining it further.

+---

 Welcome to the Hub Framework - a toolkit for building native, component-driven UIs on iOS.
 It is designed to enable teams of any size to quickly build, tweak and ship new UI features, in either new or existing apps.
 It also makes it easy to build backend-driven UIs.

 The Hub Framework has two core concepts - **Components** & **Content Operations**.